ImplFerris/ImplRust/md-src/learn/src/advanced/tutorials.md

   - **[Building a DNS server in Rust](https://github.com/EmilHernvall/dnsguide)**: A guide to writing a DNS Server from scratch in Rust
   - **[Build your own SQLite](https://blog.sylver.dev/series/build-your-sqlite)**:  Building SQLite-compatible database from scratch
   - **[Rusty Keyboard (001)](https://youtube.com/playlist?list=PLbtjxiXev6lo62Xg0vGX76pgQWWtHIVrv&si=6kx6LTLijOMQlSUd)**: Series on making own keyboard and writing its firmware in Rust.
+  - **[Building a search engine from scratch, in Rust](https://jdrouet.github.io/tags/search-engine/)**:  creating a client-side search engine that works seamlessly across platforms